theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ```

 ### :triangular_flag_on_post:  Servo Motor Control
-Now, lets substitute that LED for a **Servo Motor**.
+Now, lets substitute our LED for a **Servo Motor**.

-Servo motors are great devices with a shaft that can turn to a specified position.
-Usually, they have a range from 0 to 180 degrees.
-Using the Arduino, we can tell a servo to go to a specified position.
-We will see how to connect a servo motor and then how to turn it to different positions defined by the rotation of our potentiometer.
+Servos are motors with a shaft that can turn to a specified position.
+They usually have a range from 0 to 180 degrees.
+With an Arduino we can tell a servo to go to a specified position.
+In this part we will see how to connect a servo motor and then how to turn it to different positions defined by the value of our potentiometer.

-A servo motor has everything built in: a motor, a gearbox, a feedback circuit, and most important, a motor driver.
-It just needs one power line, one ground, and one control pin.
+A servo motor consists of some parts to function: a motor, a gearbox and a feedback circuit.
+It just needs a power line, a connection to ground, and one to a control pin.

-*There is also a second kind of servo that features a continuous rotation of the shaft, set to various speeds.
+*There is a second, different, kind of servo that features a continuous rotation of the shaft, that can be set to various speeds.
 This is a very useful motor for small geared vehicles.*

 #### Circuit
-Following are the steps to connect a servo motor to the Arduino:
-The servo motor has a female connector with three pins.
+Our servo motor has a female connector with three pins.
-- The darkest (brown here) is usually the ground.
-Connect this to the Arduino GND.
+- The darkest, brown here, is usually the ground.
+Connect it to the Arduino GND.
 - Connect the power cable that in all standards should be red to 5V on the Arduino.
-- Connect the remaining line on the servo connector to a digital pin on the Arduino.
+- Connect the remaining line on the servo connector to a digital 9 (or 10) on the Arduino.

 ![image](images/arduino/analogOutServo.png)

-Note that servos can draw considerable power, so if you need to drive more than one or two, you'll probably need to power them from a separate supply (i.e. not the +5V pin on your Arduino).
+*Note that servos can draw considerable power, so if you need to drive more than one or two, you'll probably need to power them from a separate supply (i.e. not the +5V pin on your Arduino).*

 #### Code
-In this example will will use a library that will make  the coding a lot easier.
+In this example we will use a specific library that will make coding a lot easier.
 Just like with most programming platforms the Arduino Software can be extended through the use of Libraries.
 They provide extra functionalities and ease of use.
 A number of libraries come installed with the IDE, but you can also download or create your own.

 To use a library in a sketch, select it from Sketch > Import Library or just type in the `#include` command.